Best Types of Containers For Storing Olive Oil – THE GUIDE

 3. Inox Bottles

-Luckily, I have found some exciting and modern inox bottles online.
-The one I like the most is the Cookage 17oz Olive Oil Bottle (check the price on Amazon now).
-It also has a dispenser, so it’s effortless to pour olive oil in salads, pans, and wherever else you need it (it’s the one on the image above).
+Luckily, I have found some exciting and modern Inox bottles online.
+The one I like the most is the Olietta Stainless Steel Bottle .
+It also has a dispenser, so it’s effortless to pour olive oil into salads, pans, and wherever else you need it (it’s the one in the image above).

 Now that you know which materials are great for olive oil storage, I quickly want to discuss containers that you should avoid.